• THE CORNFLOWER •

 Apiaceae family

-Quite common in the countryside where it occupies meadows and clearings, the big bucicle is a plant that enjoys a dark foliage very cut resembling that of ferns, and white or pale pink flowers in umbels.
+Quite common in the countryside, where it grows in meadows and clearings, the big buckthorn is a plant with dark, highly dissected foliage resembling that of ferns, and white or pale pink flowers in umbels.

 • THE ORANGE HAWK •